yan-zaretskiy/eclair/README.md

 ```

 On Windows, you might want to add `-GNinja` to the `cmake` invocation and then build with `ninja` instead of `make`.

+On Linux you might have to install additional packages to compile the front-end.
+Refer to your distribution docs for details.